How to Start a Handyman Business in 2025: 10-Step Guide

 2. Decide What Services You Will Offer

 For example, someone doing electrical work as a hobby or possessing a degree in it can offer electrical services.
-The same applies to people who were once apprentice plumbers or usually help neighbors, family members, or friends with plumbing tasks.
+The same applies to people who were once apprentice plumbers or who usually help neighbors, family members, or friends with plumbing tasks.

+Offering multiple services from the get-go can be a recipe for disaster.
 You’ll get more work orders than your current capacity can handle, making it almost impossible to provide quality services to customers.
 Customers will leave, spread negative reports about you, and never contact you again.

 It's better to start narrow and add more service offerings as you grow.